biicode/docs/biicode/features/commands/core_commands.rst

 	$ bii find --update

 Biicode uses user defined policies to resolve dependencies.
-The configuration file for configuring your policies for this is named "policies.bii" in your hive "bii" folder.
+The configuration file for configuring your policies for this is named "policies.bii" in your project "bii" folder.
 Note that all find commands depend on the values configured in such file.
 You can for example try to update your dependencies, but if there are no compatible versions that match your policies, you will not get such updates.
 E.g. a new ALPHA version for one of your dependencies will not be updated if you do not change your policy.

 If you want to find compatible downgrades: